metalbear-co/metalbear.co/content/en/blog/outgoing-traffic-filter/index.md

    ✓ pod is ready
 ```

 Our app is ready, and so is mirrord.
-Now we can make a request to the `uwu-app` pod and have it stolen by mirrord (traffic will be stolen from the cluster app to our local app):
+Now we can make a request to the `uwu-app` pod and have it stolen by mirrord (traffic will be stolen from the cluster app to our local app).
+First let's get the `uwu-app` service port:

-- retrieve `uwu-app`'s service port

 ```sh
 $ kubectl describe service uwu-app